ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/work_with_examples.md

 #### Configure Tool Settings

-In the Case 1 the compiler toolchain relevant settings of the *csolution project* are in the `*.csolution.yml` and `*.cproject.yml` files.
+The compiler toolchain relevant settings of the *csolution project* are in the `*.csolution.yml` and `*.cproject.yml` files.
 Based on these settings configure compiler toolchain in uVision using the tabs of the *Options* dialog:

 - *Target*: verify that hardware settings are correctly reflected, i.e. `Software Model: TrustZone Off`.

 - *C/C++ (AC6)*: Adjust Language / Code Generation.
   - Typical settings: Optimization: `-O1` (for Debug), `-O3` (for Release), Warnings: `AC5-like`, Language C: `C11`.
-  - Board layer specific definitions are defined in a header file, such as `board_name.h`, which can be found in `./Board/<board_name>` of the *csolution project* in the Case 1 or in the `./Layers/Default/` of the BSP pack in the Case 2.
+  - Board layer specific definitions are defined in a header file, such as `board_name.h`, which can be found in `./Board/<board_name>`.
 This `board_name.h` should be set as the value of a preprocessor symbol `CMSIS_target_header` in *Options for Target - C/C++(AC6) - Preprocessor Symbols*

   ![Typical Compiler Options Settings](Options-C.png)